- 1 What are yellow pear tomatoes good for?

 - 5 Are yellow tomatoes as good for you as red?

-- 8 Can you freeze yellow pear tomatoes?
+- 10 Can you freeze small yellow tomatoes?

 Besides a good dose of vitamin C, yellow tomatoes have more niacin and folate than other tomatoes and offer a good level of potassium, important for regulating blood pressure, nerve function, and muscle control.